Vibeslop

 HHook Model

-Apply Fogg’s Behavior Model: B = MAT (Behavior happens when Motivation, Ability, and Trigger converge at the same moment).
-Design the core action to be as simple as possible by optimizing the six simplicity factors: time, money, physical effort, brain cycles, social deviance, and non-routine.
-Then design the variable reward: what will users see that’s different every time?
+Apply Fogg’s Behavior Model: B = MAT (Behavior happens when Motivation, Ability, and Trigger converge).
+Audit the core action against the six simplicity factors: time, money, physical effort, brain cycles, social deviance, non-routine.
+Then design the variable reward: what’s different every time?
 Variability — not magnitude — is what keeps users engaged.
+Sketch the investment step that loads the next trigger.

-• Identify the single core action users must take — reduce it to the minimum steps
+• Identify the single core action — reduce it to the minimum steps

 • Design reward variability — what’s different every time the user completes the action?